apurvamulay/ReCOVery/README.md

 ## Installation

 ###  Requirements:
-## TODO: ADD

  All the scripts are writtern in python and requires `python 3.6 +` to run.

  The twitter data is gathered using Twitter Developer account and API keys.
 The twitter developer account can be created at [https://developer.twitter.com/en].
-Create the app following twitter account creation.
-Once app is created, the keys will be available in the keys and tokens section of the app.
+Once account is created, create the app.
+On successful creation of app, the keys will be  available in the `keys and tokens` section of the app.

 Install all the libraries in `requirements.txt` using the following command

     pip install -r requirements.txt

-###  Configuration:

-## TODO: ADD

 ## Running Code
 # TODO: List files to execute